Jakub-Muszynski/Portfolio/README.md

-This repository is dedicated to my Portfolio.
+This repository is dedicated to my development Portfolio Portfolio.